Free 6-week Olympic-distance training plan

 Due to the fact that training can’t last too long during the week, it’s crucial to focus more on the intensity of the sessions, making them more vigorous and challenging.

-Racing Olympic triathlon requires you to absorb fairly high levels of effort, so the inclusion of interval and tempo sessions during the week will help get you used to that feeling of discomfort, while keeping the weekend for that one longer endurance session helps to keep the balance between covering the distance and doing it to the best of your ability.
+Racing Olympic triathlon requires you to absorb fairly high levels of effort.
+The inclusion of interval and tempo sessions during the week will help get you used to that feeling of discomfort.
+Meanwhile, scheduling a longer endurance session on the weekend helps to keep the balance between covering the distance and doing it to the best of your ability.

 Dermott’s 4 tips for Olympic distance